KenKundert/inform/README.rst

 Utilities
 ---------

-Several utility functions are provided that are sometimes helpful when creating messages for your informants.
+Several utility functions are provided for your convenience.
+They are often helpful when creating messages.

 conjoin(iterable, conj=' and ', sep=', '):
     Like ''.join(), but allows you to specify a conjunction that is placed